Can A Foreigner Start A Business In Portugal?

 EU Citizens

-If you are an EU citizen, the process is quite simple.
-You need to sign up for taxes and acquire a registration certificate.
+If you are an EU citizen, you need to sign up for taxes and acquire a registration certificate.
 There is no mandatory initial capital for individual entrepreneurs, allowing them to start working immediately with no separation between personal and business assets, although unlimited liability applies.
 For certain types of companies, like a Sole Proprietorship by Shares, the minimum investment is as low as €1.

 Non-EU Citizens